seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 ```
 source    analyst/live.json, read from the working tree — no network, no transport
+arrays    c — the 28-coin universe plus BTC, gate-validated row by row
+          x — the whole Binance USDⓈ-M perpetual book, the price lane of §3B
 absent    no level of any kind is published
 ```

+**The payload is read BY COMMAND, never opened.** `x` is the larger part of a file of several hundred kilobytes and a run needs a handful of its rows; a reader that pulls the whole artifact in to reach thirty lines has done the thing this system forbids everywhere else — it took the artifact instead of what it needed.
+Every read of `analyst/live.json` is therefore a shell command that filters, casts and prints only the rows the run will use, and the day log records the command beside the number of rows it returned, so an empty result can be told from an unrun one (§6, map inv.
+22).
+The gate script already reads `c` this way; `x` is the same discipline on the same file, and there is no third way to open it.

 **Reading a file cannot fail the way fetching one can.** Measured 2026-08-28: from an Executor session every market host is refused at CONNECT, the Gist raw host with them,